caiogranero/google-custom-search-api-python/README.md

 # google-custom-search-api-python

+- **About**
 - **Install Google API**
 - **The Code**
 - **Parameters**
 - **The JSON output**
 - **For more info**

+## About

+This is a Python program to generate a .json file with the first 10 Google Search results about a specific word.

 ## Install Google API